Gargoyle-Apps/cambot-mineflayer-player/README.md

 Ensure you sign in with the Microsoft account that owns Java and has launched the game at least once.
 The bot uses the launcher’s auth cache by default.

 ---
+### 5. Spectator workflow (mod-less)

+This setup avoids any client mod.
+You use a normal Minecraft client to spectate Cambot’s point of view.

+- Roles:
+  - Cambot: the Mineflayer-controlled bot account (this project)
+  - Spectator: a human player whose sole purpose is to spectate Cambot
+  - Other players: humans playing normally

+- Requirements:
+  - Server permissions to set the Spectator to spectator mode
+  - Cambot permissions to use `/gamemode spectator` and `/tp` (recommended), or adjust behaviors accordingly
+  - Separate Microsoft account for Cambot (best practice)

+- Steps:
+  1. Start your server (Fabric/Vanilla/Spigot, etc.).
+  2. Start Cambot: `node cameraBot.js`.
+  3. Have players join as usual.
+  4. Set the Spectator player to spectator mode: `/gamemode spectator <Spectator>`.
+  5. Attach Spectator to Cambot’s POV:
+     - If available: `/spectate <CambotName>`; or
+     - Use the vanilla spectator UI to select Cambot from the player list.
+  6. Record/watch from the Spectator’s machine; it mirrors Cambot’s view as Cambot moves/teleports.

+- Notes:
+  - Cambot does not need to be aware of the Spectator.
+Any player can spectate Cambot at any time.
+  - Plugins/permissions may restrict spectate or command usage; grant permissions as needed.
+  - On some setups, death/dimension change can break spectate; reattach if needed.

 ### 7. Camera control via chat commands